mkungla/webxr-webpack-boilerplate/README.md

-# A-Frame Webpack Boilerplate
+# WebXR Webpack Boilerplate

-**Starter Kit for building rich, immersive WebXR projects with A-Frame, Webpack, handlebars and SASS**
+**Starter Kit for building rich, immersive WebXR projects (featuring [A-Frame][aframe-link]) PWA with Webpack and SASS**

 [![Project License][license-img]][license-link]

 ## Introduction

-The goal of A-Frame Webpack Boilerplate is to provide a high-quality, high-performance code base to accelerate Web XR development with A-Frame.
-It is designed to be flexible in order to support rapid implementation and customization within your project.
+The goal of WebXR Webpack Boilerplate is to provide a high-quality, high-performance code base to accelerate WebXR development.
+It is designed to be flexible in order to support rapid implementation and customization within your project. — **take a look at [demo][demo-link]**

-**Build Status**
+**Project build status**

 | Linux | macOS | Windows |
 | --- | --- | --- |